fhdm-dev/scoppy-experiments/experiments/capacitor-charging-discharging-roll-mode/README.md

 ![charge and discharge](images/ss1.png)

 ### Prepare to measure the time constant
-* Discharge the cap until voltage is near 0
+* Discharge the cap until the voltage is near 0
 * Move the switch to the charge position
 * When the voltage is near 3.3V, tap Stop

 ![charge to 3.3V](images/ss2.png)

 ### Measure the time constant using cursors
-* Tap the MENU button (near the top-right of the screen) and tap CURSORS.
+* Scroll to the bottom of the controls on the right side of the screen and tap CURSORS.
 * Move the horizontal cursors so that one of them is at 0V and the other at approx 63% of the input voltage (3.3V * 0.63 = 2.079V).
 The voltage levels of the cursors can be seen at the top left of the screen.
 * Now move the vertical cursors so that one of them is at the point where the voltage begins to rise and the other so it intersects the upper cursor when that cursor intersects the voltage curve.
 * Now read the time difference of the vertical cursors.
 Hopefully it should equal the time constant (RC) of the circuit.
 You might want to zoom in horizontally and vertically to make more precise measurements.